PeterCheche/EGO-Sales-Dashboard-with-Excel-/README.md

 - Export data: Right-click on a chart or table to export the data to a CSV or PDF file.

+> Rememeber to adjust the source of the data to your path so you can interact with the dashboard accordingly.

 ### Technical Details
 - Excel version: 2010 or later.